Building an EU AI Act Compliance Team: Roles and Responsibilities

 Build in-house when:

-- Your organization develops AI systems (provider role) and needs deep, ongoing compliance expertise embedded in the development process.
+- Your organisation develops AI systems (provider role) and needs deep, ongoing compliance expertise embedded in the development process.

 - You operate a large number of high-risk AI systems across multiple business lines.